Last Updated: November 23, 2019

 - Aigner & Ziegler, Proofs from the Book.

-If you are learning to write proofs, and trying to understand what mathematicians mean by the word “elegant,” then examples of some of the most beautiful mathematical proofs throughout history is enlightening.
+If you are learning to write proofs, and trying to understand what mathematicians mean by the word “elegant,” then examples of some of the most beautiful mathematical proofs throughout history are enlightening.
 The book’s title is a reference to “The Book” which Paul Erdos said contained only the most elegant proof of each mathematical theorem.
 Proofs from the Book presents 44 theorems, many with multiple proofs that are some of the most surprising, and elegant in mathematics.
 Go here if you want to be inspired by how beautiful a mathematical proof can be.
-You can get the fifth edition here.

 - Alcock, How to Study as a Mathematics Major.